technomancy/clojars-web/README.md

 [SQLite3](http://www.sqlite.org/)
 (Debian: `apt-get install sqlite3`).

-2. Compile with: `lein uberjar`

-3. Create an initial sqlite database: `mkdir data; sqlite3 data/db < clojars.sql`
+2. Create an initial sqlite database: `mkdir data; sqlite3 data/db < clojars.sql`

-4. Run the webapp: `java -jar clojars-web-*-standalone.jar 8080 8701`
+3. Run the webapp: `lein run 8080 8701`

-5. Now try hitting `http://localhost:8080/` in your web browser.
+4. Now try hitting `http://localhost:8080/` in your web browser.

 If you'd like to run it out of an editor/IDE environment you can probably eval a call to the `-main` function in